Francis Gofton: Jewels at the Union of the Crowns

 In May 1603 Gofton was asked with Sir Edward Coke, Sir Thomas Gorges, and Sir Thomas Knyvett to make an inventory of the jewels of Queen Elizabeth in the keeping of Mrs Mary Radcliffe.
 They checked off items from an inventory made in July 1600.
 This inventory with their marginal notes is now held by the British Library and was published in 1988 by Janet Arnold.

 Gofton made a list of 25 jewels which King James had given to Anne of Denmark from the crown jewels stored in the Tower of London.
 In December 1604 he sent a list of jewels the king had given the queen to the Earl of Suffolk and Viscount Cranborne.
+He noted particularly the Queen's gold crown weighing 53 ounces, kept by Sir Edward Cary.

-He was owed £400 for a jewel given to Anne Livingstone, Countess of Eglinton.
+Gofton was owed £400 for a jewel given to Anne Livingstone, Countess of Eglinton.
 Gofton made an inventory of the jewels of Arbella Stuart, taken on her ship in 1611.
-In November 1614 he was paid £20 for making a "fair book", an inventory of jewels in 1603, and subsequently updating it.
+Gofton and Richard Sutton provided an overview of Prince Henry's expenses on building works after his death in 1612, summarising the account of his paymaster William Smith.
+In November 1614, Gofton was paid £20 for making a "fair book", an inventory of jewels in 1603, and subsequently updating it.

 A note of the king's debts made in April 1616 includes £200 to Gofton for a chain of diamonds.
 After the death of Anne of Denmark and her funeral in May 1619 he and Sir Edward Coke inventoried her possessions at Denmark House and brought them to Greenwich Palace.
 Subsequently the queen's French page Piero Hugon and her servant Anna, "Dutch maide Anna", were arrested for stealing jewels.